ConsumerDataStandardsAustralia/infosec/slate/source/index.html.md

 Holder Authorisation Servers MUST treat a Request Object that does not contain a `consentId` as invalid.

-Request Object references SHALL not be supported.
+Request Object references SHALL NOT be supported.

+The `iss` claim SHALL NOT be supported as it duplicates the role of the `client_id` claim.

 ## 12.1.
-Holder Authorisation Server VoT
+Data Holder Authorisation Server VoT

 > Non-Normative Example - vtr